In ‘No Filter and Other Lies,’ Author Crystal Maldonado Encourages Teens to Give Themselves Grace

 Advertisement

-You mentioned this story won’t be as centered on fatness as much as your last book.
+You mentioned this story won’t be as centred on fatness as much as your last book.
 What role will it play in Kat’s story?

 Let’s talk about the word “fat.”
 There’s definitely a stigma around fatness in Latinx circles.
 A lot of us grew up thinking of the word as disrespectful, like a slur, something we should never say out loud and especially not to someone’s face.
 But you unapologetically describe yourself and your characters as fat.
 What’s been your journey with owning the word and shedding the shame around it?